michael-s-downs/thethingineed/services/documentation/techhubgenaiinfoindexing.md

 ```
 **This text will be the one hashed if 'metadata_primary_keys' passed.

-This field, can be a list of metadata or a string with a single metadata.
-All metadata keys passed must appear in the 'metadata' parameter or in the mandatory ones (see <b>connectors.py</b> in [Code Overview](#code-overview) ).
+This field, is a list of metadata and all metadata keys passed must appear in the 'metadata' parameter or in the mandatory ones (see <b>connectors.py</b> in [Code Overview](#code-overview) ).

 ## Component Reference
 If infoindexing is working with the whole toolkit, the request will be done by API call to integration and the response will be given by checkend as an async callback (also written in redis database).